Pernifloss/ImageMap/README.md

 ```
 There is a way of telling on wich side you want a label to appear.

-Please not that this library is still in development, and i will be glad to correct bugs and add new features!
+Please note that this library is still in development, and i will be glad to correct bugs and add new features!

+We made the choice to manipulate bitmap and paint for maximum flexibulity and customisation, but don't worry the library come with a helper that convert drawable to bitmap.